-Transcript: Our special guest today is Jenny Maher from Richmond, Virginia.
+Transcript: This is David Brower with Your 20 Minute Podcast.
+Our special guest today is Jenny Maher from Richmond, Virginia.
 Did I pronounce your last name right?

 Jenny Maher: Close enough.

 David Brower: Close enough.
 What is it exactly?

 David Brower: Maher, oh, well that wasn’t close enough, that wasn’t even close.
 All right, we’re here with Jenny Maher from Richmond, Virginia.
 Great to have you here today as I’m a current Coloradoan and you’re a former Coloradoan, so I guess we’ve got a little something in spirit, huh?

 Jenny Maher: Yeah, if you want to admit to that, that’s fine.

 David Brower: Ouch, oh, ah, oh!
 You probably are really happy that North Carolina won the NCAA championship too, right?